An Excerpt from active measures: part ii

 And then it did.
 Almost.

 The wind stopped.
-The fuselage lurched forward savagely.
+The fuselage savagely lurched forward.
 He heard a deafening shriek.
 Suddenly, he felt weightless, like he was flying.
 Spinning!
 He was spinning.
 He lost all sense of up or down.
 Rocks and dirt pelted his face—he knew it was dirt because he could taste it.
-Then, the seat in front of him crashed into his nose, and everything was black…
+Then, the seat in front of him crashed into his nose, and everything went black.

 Until it wasn’t.

 The screams brought him back.
-It sounded more like a moan than a cry, like someone sobbing.
+It sounded more like a moan than a cry now, like sobbing.

 Taghavi slowly opened his eyes.
-He heard a pop, then a distant hiss, and the space around him filled with shafts of glowing red light for a moment or two, only to fade out gently, back to darkness.
+He heard a pop, then a distant hiss, and the space around him filled with shafts of glowing red light for a moment or two, only to gently fade out, back to darkness.

-There was a strange coolness in his left arm, and then he moved it, just an inch, and then he screamed.
-He dragged his arm into his lap and screamed some more.
+There was a strange coolness in his left arm, and then he moved it, just an inch, and then he yelped.
+He dragged his arm into his lap and yelped some more.
 He looked down at it.
-The bone was broken below the wrist.
+The bone was broken above the wrist.
 His arm was oddly limp and swollen, the skin already hideously bruised.

 He winced.
 A different pain shot through his skull.

 It was cold, but not as cold as before.
-The fog was gone, but now the air was heavy with smoke and dust.
+The fog was gone, and now the air was heavy with smoke and dust.
 He was sitting upright, still buckled into his seat.
-The fuselage around him was mangled, and scraps of luggage were strewn throughout the cabin.
-It must be still nighttime, he realized.
+The fuselage around him was mangled, scraps of luggage strewn throughout the cabin.
+It must still be nighttime, he realized.
 Although if he’d been out for seconds, minutes, or even hours, he didn’t know.
 Where was he?
-Something happened to the plane, it— A crash!
-The plane had crashed, fallen out of the sky.
+Something happened to the plane.
+It— A crash!
+The plane had crashed, fallen from the sky.
 And he survived!
-But wait… Taghavi looked beside him.
-Zamanian was slumped over in his seat.
+But wait...
+Taghavi looked beside him.
+Zamanian was slumped over in his seat like a discarded doll.
 No, no, no, no. This wasn’t happening.
 This wasn’t real.
-He gasped for air, panicking, wishing he could just wake up from this nightmare.
+He gasped for air, panicking, wishing he could only wake from this nightmare.

 Again, the screams brought him back, focused him.
 He recognized it now.
 It was Pakpour’s sobs.

 “Help me!
 Please!
-Oh Allah, help me!”
-Pakpour yelped.
+Oh, Allah, help me!”
+Pakpour screamed.

 “Do not move!
 I’m coming!” another voice shouted.